KonstantinHoffmann/LanguagePhylogenies/README.md

 It comes with three parameters, the **birth rate** $\lambda$, the **death rate $\mu$** and the **sampling proportion $\rho$**.
 In terms of language evolution a birth event happens, if there is a diversification of two languages and a death event is a language going extinct.
 The sampling proportion is the relative amount of languages in our analysis compared to the total amount of languages existing in the clade.

 We need to have a strict prior for at least one of these parameters in order to robustly estimate the others.
 It makes sense to chose the sampling proportion as we know of almost every language spoken in the world.
-Glottolog lists 45 Central Pacific languages and we have 20 of them in our data set, so we would expect a sampling proportion of ca. 44%.
+Glottolog {% cite Glottolog --file LanguagePhylogenies/master_refs.bib  %} lists 45 Central Pacific languages and we have 20 of them in our data set, so we would expect a sampling proportion of ca. 44%.
 A good candidate for rho is the Beta distribution: It allows values between 0 and 1 and has most of its weight centered around its mean $\frac{a}{a+b}$ , where we chose for $a$ the amount of sampled languages and for $b$ the amount of unsampled languages.

 <figure>
-	<a id="fig:packages"></a>
 	<img style="width:100%;" src="figures/BetaPrior.png" alt="">
 	<figcaption>The Beta distribution is great to specify the sampling proportion</figcaption>
 </figure>

 The skyline model allows the rates to change over time, which is governed by their dimension.
 If we would like to have only one overall rate, we need to set the dimension of the birth rate and death rate to 1.
 For now we stick with constant rates, but later we might want to check if a proper Skyline model with multiple rates performs better.

 We don't know how quickly languages die out or emerge, but we know for sure that it doesn't happen every day.
 A death rate of 0.01 means for example that a language is about 100 years around before it goes extinct.
 Some language last much longer, some others shorter.
 A good prior candidate for that would be the exponential distribution.
 It favors low values close to zero, but also allows higher values if it is necessary.
+We also can set the initial values of these parameters much lower in order to decrease the burn-in time.

-> Click on the black triangle left of `rhoBDS.t:tree` and set `Alpha` to **20** and `Beta` to **25**.
-Then click on the button next to the birth rate prior, which says `initial = [2.0][0.0,Infinity]` and set `Dimension` to **1**.
-Make sure that the death rate prior also has dimension 1.
+> Click on the black triangle left of `rhoBDS.t:tree`.
+Make sure that a Beta-distribution is selected and set `Alpha` to **20** and `Beta` to **25**.
+Then click on the button next to the birth rate prior, which says `initial = [2.0][0.0,Infinity]`, set `Dimension` to **1**, if it is not already by default and the `Value` to **0.01**.
+Do the same for the death rate, but set this initial value to something slightly lower, e.g. **0.009**.
 >
 > Then click on the black triangle left of `birthRateBDS.t:tree` and select `Exponential` from the drop down menu.
 Set the `Mean` value to **0.01**.
 Repeat this step for `deathRateBDS.t:tree`.